danpalamo/php-tsunami/README.md

 # monitor: a snmp query that returns a number, which can be stored in a .rrd file and graphed

 # graph: a png display of data retrieved from a .rrd file

+# Additional Notes:

+# php-tsunami will assume it's being hosted at a FQDN, nested web path structures may require local changes not supported in the main branch